phkhanhtrinh23/livel_application/README.md

 ### Team Members

-Our team consists of 4 members, who are:
+Our team consists of 4 members and all of us are studying Computer Science at Ho Chi Minh City University Of Technology, Vietnam.

 - Nguyen Thanh Ngan - Project Manager